mbalindaba01/api-creation-workshop/secure-your-api.md

 Add a JWT token to your Missy Tee API.

+Create the token by creating it [online here](https://jwt.io/).

+Use the created token in your app using [jswonwebtoken](https://www.npmjs.com/package/jsonwebtoken).

 The token should expire after 24 hours.

 Store your own GitHub username in the token.